 How to advertise on Facebook Marketplace

-Placing an ad in the Marketplace can be a lucrative strategy for every business that wants to reach users with strong purchase intent, promote their products to localized audiences, and foster a more personal relationship with buyers.
+Placing an ad in the Marketplace can be a lucrative strategy for every business that wants to reach users with strong purchase intent, promote their products to localized audiences, and foster a more personal relationship with buyers by selling on marketplace.

 If you want to use Facebook Marketplace for ad placement, you’re not going to follow the above steps to create product listings.
 Instead, you’ll create placement ads the same way you would create ads in your Facebook Ads Manager.
 And, if you’re wondering how much it costs to advertise on Facebook Marketplace, it’s all up to you, you set your budget and bid.
 Facebook won’t spend more than your max.